CaptainToTo/cmpm120Final/README.md

 ## Requirements:

 - **Project Archive**: this GitHub repo contains commit records for all progress made on the project.
-There are also multiple versions deployed to illustrate our progress.

 - **Source Code**: All source code is located within this repo.
 External libraries we used have been cited below.